-- This is typically a research statement of your interests and background experiences that have motivated you to pursue research, not usually a statement of your personal traits. - Ask Dr. Foster or a faculty member review your essay before you send it.
+- This is typically a research statement of your interests and background experiences that have motivated you to pursue research, not usually a statement of your personal traits. - Ask someone to review your essay before you send it.

-- Some common topics to write about: - o Why are you interested in research?
-Why this particular type of research? - o What makes you a good candidate for this program? - o What are your career goals and how does conducting research help you meet these goals? - Some of the more competitive programs will ask for specific project proposals or an abstract of current work.
+- Some common topics to write about: - Why are you interested in research?
+Why this particular type of research? - O What makes you a good candidate for this program? - o What are your career goals and how does conducting research help you meet these goals? - Some of the more competitive programs will ask for specific project proposals or an abstract of current work.
 Ask for help in such cases.